Transitioning to net-zero

 - Analyzing and assessing climate change-related risks and opportunities (e.g. through carbon footprinting, scenario analysis).

-*Making commitments and setting targets (e.g. to carbon footprint reduction, to enhanced portfolio resilience, to decarbonization, including via the Portfolio Decarbonization Coalition).
+Making commitments and setting targets (e.g. to carbon footprint reduction, to enhanced portfolio resilience, and to decarbonization).